q3769/chunk4j/README.md

 public class Chunk implements Serializable {

     /**
-     * Maximum data byte byteSize a chunk can hold.
+     * Maximum bytes of data a chunk can hold.
      */
     int byteCapacity;